ludongxin/modbus_tcp_slave/README_EN.md

 ---

 ## 🌟 About This Project
-This project aims to provide a simple and educational open-source platform for Using zhou ligong hpm6450 development board and based on aworks_lp embedded real-time operating system, modbus tcp/ip communication protocol is implemented
+This project aims to provide a simple and educational open-source platform for Using ZLG hpm6450 development board and based on aworks_lp embedded real-time operating system, modbus tcp/ip communication protocol is implemented

 ---